1.

 |

-by Rasmussen and Anderton in 2005, this handsome forest woodpecker
+by Rasmussen and Anderton in 2005, this handsome attractive woodpecker

 is best told apart in Sri Lanka by the strikingly similar Black-rumped

-island’ in the cheek and its distinct high pitched trilling
+island" (demacated by black) in the cheek, and distinct high pitched trilling

 who served in the civil service between 1846-1853 and was named